JebinJoseJV/Projects/01.Liver Disease Prediction/README.md

-This repository contains the code and resources for a liver disease prediction project.
+This directory contains the code and resources for a liver disease prediction project.

 ## Files